FAQ

 • Can I request a letter from a faculty member I am currently taking a class with?

 Yes.
-However the evaluator should wait until the end of the course to submit the letter and pink sheet evaluation to the Office of Pre-Health.
+However the evaluator should wait until the end of the course to submit the letter request form on your Blackboard or email directly to the Office of Pre-Health.

 • If I reapply, can I use the same letters?